internetAaron/internetAaron/README.md

 **Mitigation Strategies For My Shortcomings**

 - I can be uncomfortable with unconventional situations.
 I can be quick to see what could go wrong.
-I always try to have strong opinions loosely held.
+If you see me doing this ask me about the positives of this different approach.
+I almost always have strong opinions loosely held.
 - ESTJ have strong convictions about what is right, wrong, and socially acceptable.
-I have learned that there are many ways to approach challenges and alway seek to hear everyone out before making a final judgement.
+If you notice me making a quick judgement ask why I'm feeling that way.
 - ESTJ can get so caught up in meeting others’ expectations that they fail to address their own needs.
-I make it a point to write down and review my personal goals and expectations to make sure I’m meeting my own needs.
+Asking me what my expectations or goals are is a good way for me to put my focus on myself.

 # Values that are Important to Me